Skip to main content

 · 5 min read

-X07 ships an MCP kit through x07-mcp, and the core x07 CLI delegates template scaffolding and conformance tooling to it.
+The Model Context Protocol is how coding agents reach tools and data sources.
+X07 ships an MCP kit in x07-mcp, and the x07 CLI hands template scaffolding and conformance tooling off to it.

 Prerequisites